-Table 16.
+Table 18.
 Integrated Devices

 Options Description Date/Time Date This section allows the user to change the date which takes effect immediately.
 The format used is MM/DD/YYYY.
 Time This section allows the user to change the time which takes effect immediately.
 The format used is HH/MM/SS in 24 hour format.
 The user also has an option to switch between 12-hours or 24-hours clock.
 Audio · Enable Audio This section contains a toggle switch that allows the user to enable or disable the audio on the computer.
 It also allows the user to: • Enable Microphone (Enabled by default.)
 Serial Port This section allows the user to set the Serial Port Configuration: Disabled COM1: Port is configured at 3F8h with IRQ4 (Selected by default) COM2: Port is configured at F28h with IRQ3 COM3: Port is configured with 2E8h with IRQ4 USB Configuration This section helps the user to make changes to the USB settings on the computer.
 The options available are as follows(All options are enabled by default): • Enable Front USB Ports • Enable Rear USB Ports • Enable USB Boot Support Front USB Configuration This section allows the user to manually enable the 4 USB ports on the front bezel (All USB ports are enabled by default.).
-The options are: Front Port 1 (Bottom Left) Front Port 2 (Bottom Right)
+The options are: • Front Port 1 (Bottom Left) • Front Port 2 (Bottom Right) • Front Port 3 (Top Left) • Front Port 4 (Top Right) Rear USB Configuration This section allows the user to manually enable the 4 USB ports on the back (All USB ports are enabled by default.).
+The options are: • Rear Port 1 (Top Left) • Rear Port 2 (Left Middle) • Rear Port 3 (Bottom Left) • Rear Port 4 (Bottom Right) • Rear Port 4 (Middle Right) • Rear Port 4 (Top Right) Dust Filter Maintenance This field enabled or disabled BIOS messages for maintaining the optional dust filter.
+BIOS will generate a pre-boot reminder

-Table 16.
+Table 18.
 Integrated Devices (continued)